Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 It’s probably not hard to guess… but, I love Christmas decorations.
 I love Christmas crafts.
 I love the holiday season.
 And I especially love the true meaning of Christmas.

 I’ve written a lot of posts about DIY Christmas decor and I still have quite a few more.
 I saw a few nativity DIY signs on Pinterest and I knew I had to make one.

-I made a large one to go above my mantel so it is in the center of our house to remind us all what we are celebrating.
+I made a large nativity sign to go above my mantle so it is in the center of our house to remind us all what we are celebrating.

 Materials Needed for Nativity Light Up Christmas Decor